zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

 The options *Shift coordinates* and *Has header* allow to: apply SHIFT values to georeferenced data (when SHIFT has been configured in 3DSC/BlenderGIS) and ignore the first line if the source file has a header.

+For a full end-to-end walk-through of the point importer (including the typical total station / GPS mixed-survey workflow and a step-by-step recipe for **georeferencing local total station points onto GPS control points**), see the dedicated recipe :ref:`import-point-data`.

 .. _ImportersFIG_03: